Best: Brain Entropy in space and time

 MFIL.png

-Multimodal Functional Imaging Lab directed by Dr. Christophe Grova, Prof. in Biomedical Engineering Dpt and Neurology and Neurosurgery Dpt, Mcgill University.
+Multimodal Functional Imaging Lab directed by Dr. Christophe Grova, Prof. in Biomedical Engineering Dpt and Neurology and Neurosurgery Dpt, Mcgill University and Concordia University, PERFORM centre / School of Health, Montréal, QC, Canada.
 Main students involved: Rasheda Chowdhury, Tanguy Hedrich, Jawata Afnan and Edouard Delaire

 The package proposes three methods: